Gabrielle Carteris: SAG-AFTRA

 Carteris became the executive vice president of SAG-AFTRA, following the Screen Actors' Guild (SAG) and American Federation of Television and Radio Artists (AFTRA) merger, in 2012.
-She became acting president of the union, following the death of president Ken Howard, on March 23, 2016, and was elected president on April 9, 2016, by national board of the union to complete Howard's remainder of his two-year term.
-In 2020 she was on a 3rd two-year term as the president after defeating challengers such as Esai Morales in 2017 and Matthew Modine in 2019 both by direct votes by union membership.
+She became acting president of the union following the death of president Ken Howard on March 23, 2016, and was elected president on April 9, 2016, by the national board of the union to complete Howard's remainder of his two-year term.
+In 2020, she was on a third, two-year term as the president after defeating challengers such as Esai Morales in 2017 and Matthew Modine in 2019 both by direct votes of union membership.
 She also serves as vice president of the California Labor Federation.
-In August 2020, she announced that there will be sharp cuts including a raise in the earnings floor to qualify for next year's SAG-AFTRA Health Plan due to two consecutive years of deficits and projected losses in years to come.
+In August 2020, she announced that there would be sharp cuts, including a raise in the earnings floor to qualify for next year's SAG-AFTRA Health Plan due to two consecutive years of deficits and projected losses in years to come.
 Carteris did not seek re-election in 2021, backing Fran Drescher as her successor instead.

 Personal life

 While filming the pilot of Beverly Hills, 90210, Carteris began dating Charles Isaacs, a stockbroker.
-In 1991, Isaacs moved to L.A. to be with her.
-After two years together, they got married on May 3, 1992, at Santa Barbara's Four Seasons resort.
-Carteris and Isaacs have two daughters; Kelsey Rose (born May 11, 1994) and Mollie Elizabeth (born February 8, 1999).
+In 1991, Isaacs moved to Los Angeles to be with her.
+After two years together, they married on May 3, 1992, at Santa Barbara's Four Seasons resort.
+Carteris and Isaacs have two daughters.